nithinp300/trading-cards/README.md

 # Trading Cards
-A collection of loosely coupled services for Yu-Gi-Oh!
+A collection of loosely coupled services(Microservices) for Yu-Gi-Oh!
 Trading Cards

 This Application consists of: